-The first month of the internship is designed to familiarize interns with the daily operation of CAPS, and the University Health Services (UHS) and to facilitate their transition to the Bay Area and the University of California, Berkeley.
-A major aspect of orientation is for interns to feel welcomed into the services and to get to know CAPS/UHS staff, supervisors, and each other.
-Interns are introduced to different aspects of CAPS functioning, including individual and couples counseling for students, outreach and consultation services, Social Services, Psychiatry, Front Desk, Testing, Data and Records, the Career Counseling Library, as well as other UHS services (e.g., Urgent Care, Clinical Services, Pharmacy, Lab).
-In addition, interns are provided with didactic training focused on initial consultation and assessment, crisis assessment and intervention, risk assessment, and legal and ethical issues.
-Interns also have the opportunity to visit and learn about campus services such as the Student Learning Center, Career Center, the Gender Equity Resource Center, as well as other campus services/partners.
+The first month of the internship is designed to familiarize interns with the daily operation of SMH, and the University Health Services (UHS) and to facilitate their transition to the Bay Area and the University of California, Berkeley.
+A major aspect of orientation is for interns to feel welcomed into the services and to get to know SMH/UHS staff, supervisors, and each other.
+Interns are introduced to the various units within UHS such as: Social Services, Behavioral Health, Psychiatry, the Career Counseling Library, Urgent Care, Clinical Services, and the Pharmacy.
+In addition, interns are provided with didactic training focused on One-At-A-Time (OAAT) counseling, crisis assessment and intervention, risk assessment, referrals, case management, and legal and ethical issues.
+Interns also have the opportunity to visit and learn about campus services such as the Student Learning Center, Career Center, the Gender Equity Resource Center, and other campus services/partners.